nasa/Kodiak/README.md

   `
   ./bootstrap.sh --with-libraries=serialization
   `
-  and then `./b2 install`.
+  and then `sudo ./b2 install`.
 Finally, you need to define the environment variable `BOOST_ROOT` to point to the directory where Boost's `include` and `lib` directories were installed, e.g., `/usr/local`.